oneqi/AutomatedMenu-AzureOpenAI-MCP-AzureContainerApps/README.md

 # AutomatedMenu-AzureOpenAI-MCP-AzureContainerApps
 ## N.B.
 Important - This is for testing in a lab environment (not for Production)
+### What the lab produces
+- The lab will create a public facing 'frontend' web app where a prompt is used to ask for information related to Microsoft Docs.
+- The web app will utilise a MCP server which searches Microsoft Docs for an answer.
+- The result of the search is sent an OpenAI Model to assimulate an answer.

 ### Requirements
 - Command Prompt with Powershell
   - Az Cli (able to run within Powershell)